MortezaVaezi2005/TelegramRaffleBot/README.md

 - Create Registration-based Raffles
 - Mandatory Joining of Channels and Groups without Restrictions
 - Easy Installation
+- Automatically check for updates

 ### Requirements:
 - PHP version 8.3 and above

 ### Installation Steps:
-1. Upload the bot source to your desired location.
+1. Upload the bot source code to your desired location.
-2. Run the `install.php` file.
+2. Install the prerequisites using the command composer install.
+3. Now you can run the install.php file to install the bot.

 Written with 💖 and ☕